Animals Native to Australia

 Platypus

 If you ever saw Phineas and Ferb the platypus is already very well known for you.
 The platypus is a truly unique mammal, one of the few monotremes (which means: egg-laying mammals) on Earth.
-Found in freshwater rivers and streams in eastern Australia, this fascinating creature uses electroreceptors in its bill to locate prey underwater.
+Found in freshwater rivers and streams in mainland Australia, this fascinating creature uses electroreceptors in its bill to locate prey underwater.
 Its blend of mammalian, reptilian, and bird-like traits left early European naturalists baffled, with some believing it was a hoax.
 The platypus is a deep look into the evolutionary paths of Australian wildlife.

 Platypus swimming on the surface of a river